dw218192/dw218192/README.md

 ## Hi there 👋
-I'm a graduate student of Computer Graphics at the University of Pennsylvania.
+I'm a system software engineer at Nvidia.
-My passions include:
-1. Game Development
-2. Computer Graphics
-3. System Programming
-4. Boxing🥊
-5. Driving⚙️

-I'm open to work opportunities in Game Development and Software Engineering!
+I'm open to new opportunities in Game Development/ Graphics & Simulation Programming!
+Feel free to reach me on [Linkedin](https://www.linkedin.com/in/tongwei-dai-583350177/) or through email [tongweid@gmail.com](mailto:tongweid@gmail.com)
-Check out my [LinkedIn page](https://www.linkedin.com/in/tongwei-dai-583350177/) for my personal info & Resume.

 ## Some Links
 - [My Portfolio](https://dw218192.github.io/portfolio/)